-Cornstarch is great because it makes your hot chocolate thick and velvety.
-If you aren't into that, you are free to omit it entirely and it won't affect the end taste of your hot chocolate.
+- Cornstarch is great because it makes your drink thick and velvety.
+If you aren't into that, you are free to omit it entirely and it won't affect the end taste of your beverage.

-Salt is basically an essential ingredient because it helps make all the flavors in your hot chocolate pop.
+- Salt is basically an essential ingredient because it helps make all the flavors in your drink pop.
 It makes the chocolate taste more like chocolate and rounds out the sweetness.
 All you need is a small pinch to make a big impact.

 This is all going to depend on your dietary and taste preferences.

 When talking about dairy, the higher the fat, the more creamy and velvety the drink will be.
 It will give the drink its signature decadence.

 Sometimes I recommend replacing a bit of the milk with a splash of cream if you want to have a truly decadent drink.

 If you drink milk alternatives like almond, cashew, oat, etc. I recommend opting for the unsweetened versions.
 If you don't have that available, cut back on the amount of sugar you add.
 Remember, you can add more sweetness, but you can't take it away.

 Now is where you can get super creative and turn your drink into just about anything.